innolitics/rdm/rdm/init_files/documents/software_plan.md

 When software requirements are added or changed, re-evaluate the medical device risk analysis [[62304:5.2.4]] and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate [[62304:5.2.5]].

+{% if system.usability_process %}
+Write the

+- intended medical indication
+- intended patient population
+- intended part of the body or type of tissue applied to or interacted with
+- intended user profile(s)
+- use environment
+- operating principle

+in the Software Requirements Specification [[62366-1:5.1]].
+{% endif %}

 See [the appendices](#requirements-analysis) for additional information.

 **Output:** Software requirements, Git